-India has a huge defense sector, with a great need for modernization.
-The market opportunity for aerospace and defence (A&D) electronics in India is pegged to be at USD 70-72 billion in next 10-12 years.
+India has a huge defence sector, with a great need for modernization.
+The market opportunity for aerospace and defence (A&D) electronics in India is pegged to be at USD 70-72 billion in the next 10-12 years.
 The Navy and Coast Guard could be a promising market for the Norwegian maritime sector.

-Indian defense budget
+Indian defence budget

 The Indian Ministry of Defence (MoD) follows the Defence Procurement Procedure (DPP) for capital acquisitions and the Defence Procurement Manual (DPM) for revenue purchases.
 The revised procedures provide more flexibility to the end-users and the industry to work together, especially on development projects.

 From the Norwegian point of view, the Indian Navy and Coast Guard will be the most attractive as Norway has a lot to offer in the ocean space.
 There is also a scope of the civilian equipment for the defence industry.
 The Indian navy’s fleet is ageing very fast, which requires maintenance and modernization in the short term.
 In the long run, to improve this status, India will require manufacturing of new vessels in the coming years.

 Today’s Coast Guard fleet is insufficient to protect India’s maritime borders and interests.
 38% of the existing vessels are on extended life or have expired their extended life.
 As per some projections, by 2025 India will have to add more than 1000 Fast Attack Crafts, 18-22 Corvettes, 16 Landing Craft Units, 12 Submarines, 6 Landing Platforms and 6.8 frigates to its existing fleet.
 To accelerate the modernization process, defence shipbuilding was opened for private shipyards in 2016.
 Three such shipyards namely L&T Shipbuilding, Reliance Defence & Energy and ABG Shipyard have been granted required licenses.

 Possible areas of collaboration for Norway and India can be: